Defending Clients Facing Criminal Charges in Wilmington & Bolivia

 Criminal charges could have detrimental and long-lasting impacts that affect both your today and tomorrow.
-As a result, it is important to put up a relentless fight in your defense with the help of a team of experienced and dedicated attorneys.
+As a result, it is important to put up a relentless fight in your defense with the help of a team of experienced and dedicated criminal defense attorneys.

 At Whitley Coleman, we take a hands-on approach to our client’s cases as we work together to strategize unique defenses to the accusations against them.
 We have former prosecution experience on our side that can help us anticipate the other party’s attacks against you, and we have numerous success stories of felony dismissals for clients in the past.
-Don’t risk a criminal conviction for harsh or false accusations; whether you have been charged with misdemeanor or felony assault, DUI, or drug possession, or if you seek post-conviction relief to seal your criminal record, our law firm can help you.
+Don’t risk a criminal conviction for harsh or false accusations; whether you have been charged with a misdemeanor or felony assault, DUI, or drug possession, or if you seek post-conviction relief to seal your criminal record, our law firm can help you.

 The violent crimes of assault and battery are categorized as misdemeanors or felonies, depending on the circumstances of the offense.
 N.C.G.S.
 Ann. § § 14-32 and 14-33 classify misdemeanor assault as one of the following: